openmrs/openmrs-esm-admin-tools/README.md

 ## What is this?

-openmrs-esm-admin-tools provides microfrontends for various administrative functions and administrative modules in the OpenMRS ecosystem.
+Admin Tools provides microfrontends for various administrative functions and administrative modules in the OpenMRS ecosystem.
 It provides tools to allow admin users to effectively manage their 3.x installation without needing to drop to the v1 console.

 ## How do I configure this module?

 Please see the [O3 Docs config guide](https://o3-docs.openmrs.org/docs/configure-o3/overview#configuring-individual-frontend-modules) for information about configuring modules.

 ## Setup